Sunidhi-Thakur/JavaCodes/README.md

 # JavaCodes
 Solution of LeetCode problems in Java.

-Click the src folder to view solutions
+Click the src/javacodes folder to view solutions